Internal medicine residency

 Gentleman leaning down to kiss woman on the foreheadSpectrum Health & Michigan State University College of Human Medicine logo

-From The Program Director
+From the Program Director

 The brilliance of our “Medical Mile” allows our residents to practice medicine in world-class facilities.
-Spectrum Health and Grand Rapids has more than 100 years of investing in graduate medical education.
+Corewell Health and Grand Rapids has more than 100 years of investing in graduate medical education.
 As medicine has evolved, so has our residencies.
 We are proud to have produced some of the best primary care and hospitalist physicians, in addition to having prepared the many others who have gone on to fellowship training in various internal medicine subspecialties.

 While our hospitals and clinics are second to none, we boast the most about our community attending physicians and the passion they have for resident education!
 We have high expectations of our residents and with the guidance of our faculty and staff, our residents always rise to the occasion.
 We place a strong emphasis on education over service.
 Our general medicine units and ICUs are staffed with attending physicians 24/7.
 All of our teaching services are closely supervised by in-house attending physicians.
 There is always someone to look to and to learn from, making ours a nonmalignant learning environment that fosters mentorship and camaraderie.
 Simply put, we make good doctors!